kostaskougios/functions-remote-examples/README.md

 - create a `transport` for http4s, or locally via a classloader (we'll see that later on) etc. The transport is an `f( coordinates , Array[Byte] ): Array[Byte]`
 - create an `LsFunctionsReceiver` that receives the `Array[Byte]` and converts it to a call to `LsFunctionsImpl`

-After the code generation, we can use the generated code to call the function "remotely" (note for http4s and cats-effects, see the http4s integration):
+After the code generation, we can use the generated code to call the function "remotely" (note for http4s and cats-effects, see the http4s integration below):
 ```scala
 val lsFunctions: LsFunctions = builder.newAvroLsFunctions
 val result: LsResult         = lsFunctions.ls("/tmp")